 At the core of every inflatable stand up paddle board is a strong, airtight material that enables it to maintain its shape when inflated.
-Typically, this material is made of a combination of PVC layers and polyester threads, which together form a fabric known as drop-stitch.
-This unique construction not only provides excellent rigidity but also ensures the board’s ability to withstand the stress and wear of paddleboarding in various water conditions.
+Usually, this stuff is made of PVC layers and polyester threads mixed together to make a fabric called drop-stitch.
+This special make not only makes it very stiff but also makes sure the board can handle the pressure and use of paddleboarding in different water conditions.

 Materials and Construction